ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 - A database is automatically configured according to the *InfluxDB Database* field value
 - It is possible to specify the db authentication credentials if the InfluxDB database is protected
-- It is possible to specify the maximum retention time for data

 InfluxDB is really suitable to export high frequency data due to the high insertion throughput.
 For this reason it's possible to increase the timeseries resolution to